Legal Documents for Selling Land in New Mexico | Complete Checklist

 Owners who are considering selling often focus on price alone, but the sale process is smoother when the paperwork is clean.
 If the file is messy, the buyer usually assumes more risk, and that can affect the purchase price or the willingness to proceed at all.

-3. Prepare the contract side.
-Have a purchase agreement or sale contract ready to capture the terms of the sale clearly.
+- Prepare the contract side.
+Have a contract form or sale contract ready to capture the terms of the sale clearly.

-4. Review disclosures.
-Note any access, title, survey, or physical issues that should be disclosed to the buyer.
+- Review disclosures.
+Note any access, title, survey, or physical issues that should be shared with the buyer.

 Common Questions About Land Sale Documents